A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

-Jim Spohrer serves on the International Society of Service Innovation Professionals (ISSIP) Board of Directors.
-At IBM, he led Open Source AI/Data, Global University Programs, IBM Almaden Service Research, and CTO IBM Venture Capital Relations Group.
+Jim Spohrer serves on the International Society of Service Innovation Professionals (ISSIP) board of directors.
+At IBM, he worked in open source AI/data, and led the Global University Programs, IBM Almaden service research, and the chief technology office in the IBM Venture Capital Relations group.
 At Apple, he achieved Distinguished Engineer Scientist Technologist (DEST) for authoring and learning platforms.
-After earning a bachelor’s degree in physics from MIT, he developed speech recognition systems at Verbex (Exxon) and at Yale, where he earned a doctorate in computer science and artificial intelligence.
+After earning a bachelor’s degree in physics from the Massachusetts Institute of Technology (MIT), he developed speech recognition systems at Verbex (Exxon) and at Yale University, where he earned a doctorate in computer science and artificial intelligence.
 With over 90 publications and nine patents, Jim’s awards include AMA ServSIG Christopher Lovelock Career Contributions to the Service Discipline, Evert Gummesson Service Research, Vargo-Lusch Service-Dominant Logic, Daniel Berg Service Systems, and PICMET Fellow for advancing service science.

 University of Illinois Urbana-Champaign